top of page

 Na Pali Coast, Waimea Canyon

 I visited Kaua'i a second time on our babymoon, so I wasn’t quite as adventurous that go around.
-We stayed at the Princeville Resort, which is crazy beautiful, and we hiked the Na Pali coast again.
+We stayed at the Princeville Resort (now it's 1 Hotel Hanalei Bay and still just as amazing), and we hiked the Na Pali coast again.
 Luckily, I did not fall down the cliff this time!

 Island of Hawaii: The Big Island